ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab07.md

       console.error(e);
     });

-    // Write the message paylod to the request stream req.write(payload);
+    // Write the message payload to the request stream req.write(payload);
     // End/close the request
     req.end();